slembcke/slembcke.github.io/_drafts/DriftRenderer.md

 bindings->textures[0] = offscreen_buffer_texture;
 DriftGfxPushDrawIndexedCommand(renderer, index_bind, vertex_count, 1);

-// Lastly, we hand the renderer back to the system and present it.
+// Lastly, we hand the renderer back to the system to execute and present it.
+// In my actual game I do this part on a dedicated graphics thread.
 DriftAppPresentFrame(app, renderer);
 ```